 * Note that due to operating a reduced timetable at present some of these routes are temporarily suspended.

-Luckily there are a few options to choose from including many which offer small group tours.
+Luckily, there are a few options to choose from, including many which offer small group tours.
+We personally recommend and partner with 2 excellent companies – Go Cotswolds and The English Bus.
+Both of which offer tours of the Cotswolds.

-Unfortunately, you will only scratch the surface of the area but if you are pushed for time this may be your best option.
+While you may only scratch the surface of the area on a day tour, this may be your best option if you are pushed for time.

 How to get around the Cotswolds